joshsauder/InTheClearMainPage/README.md

 # In The Clear Main Page

 Front Facing Web Page for In The Clear.
-This page will show features, pricing, and latest updates.
-It will also include the apps privacy policy.
+This page shows features, pricing, and latest updates.
+It also includes the apps privacy policy.

 Site deployed at: [InTheClearApp.com](https://intheclearapp.com)

-Built using [GatsbyJS](https://www.gatsbyjs.org) and the [GatsbyJS Tailwind Starter](https://gatsbyjs-starter-tailwindplay.appseed.us/)
+Check out this article I wrote on [Medium](https://medium.com/@joshsauder/building-a-static-site-using-gatsbyjs-bea653bc0e13?source=friends_link&sk=fade9e0264d54288fe4212838bf0672f).

 ## Get started